-1 your plate.
+Τ your plate.

 2 During today's hearing, I will ask for your views about

 3 this reorganization and your plan to ensure that nuclear

 4 deterrence, the bedrock of our national security, is not

 5 lost in the shuffle; especially, as a new Nuclear Posture

 6 Review is imminent and we continue to grapple with serious

 7 challenges from China and Russia.

 8 Thank you, again, to our nominees.
 I look forward to

 9 your testimonies.

 10 Now, let me recognize the ranking member, Senator

 11 Inhofe.

 12

 13

 14

 15

 16

 17

 18

 19

 20

 21

 22

 23

 24

 25

-STATEMENT OF HON.
-JAMES INHOFE, U.S. SENATOR FROM OKLAHOMA

-3 Senator Inhofe: Thank you, Mr. Chairman, and thanks to 4 our witnesses for being with us for this session.

-5 In 2021, our top military and intelligence leaders told 6 this Committee that the world is in the most dangerous and 7 complex position that it has been in our lifetimes and I 8 agree with it, and looking at what is happening across the 9 world, you have to agree.

-In 2018, the National Defense Strategy, there is our book that we, it served us very well as a blueprint.
-It provides a roadmap to prioritize security to challenge.
-And I know that they are going to be re-doing this and upgrading it and all of that, and I hope that we don't lose the value that it has been to us before, because it is truly a masterpiece.

-We have a lot of challenges in areas overseas.
-China's military modernization continues at an alarming pace and the massive growth in its arsenal of nuclear weapons and hypersonic missiles clearly shows that they are watching in an unprecedented strategy breakout.

-Russia has built up well over 100,000 troops around Ukraine and is ready for, yet, another invasion if Putin gives the word.
-Russia also recently tested an antisatellite missile, creating a cloud of lethal debris that made astronauts scramble for safety.
-This, again, shows Putin's blatant disregard for established norms.
+- 1 STATEMENT OF HON.
+JAMES INHOFE, U.S. SENATOR FROM - 2 OKLAHOMA - 3 Senator Inhofe: Thank you, Mr. Chairman, and thanks to - 4 our witnesses for being with us for this session. - In 2021, our top military and intelligence leaders told - 6 this Committee that the world is in the most dangerous and - 7 complex position that it has been in our lifetimes and I - 8 agree with it, and looking at what is happening across the - 9 world, you have to agree. - In 2018, the National Defense Strategy, there is our - 11 book that we, it served us very well as a blueprint.
+It - 12 provides a roadmap to prioritize security to challenge.
+And - 13 I know that they are going to be re-doing this and upgrading - it and all of that, and I hope that we don't lose the value - 15 that it has been to us before, because it is truly a - 16 masterpiece. - We have a lot of challenges in areas overseas.
+China's - 18 military modernization continues at an alarming pace and the - 19 massive growth in its arsenal of nuclear weapons and - 20 hypersonic missiles clearly shows that they are watching in - 21 an unprecedented strategy breakout. - Russia has built up well over 100,000 troops around - 23 Ukraine and is ready for, yet, another invasion if Putin - 24 gives the word.
+Russia also recently tested an anti- - 25 satellite missile, creating a cloud of lethal debris that

-Meanwhile, Iran continues to fund global terrorism and 3 4 target American personnel and partners, and rampant 5 inflation is eating away at the defense budget.
-Not only б our troops, A, and the benefits, but also funding for 7 training, maintenance, and weapons acquisition.
-This 8 administration seems unable and/or unwilling to effectively 9 respond to the growing dangers and this paralysis damages U.S. credibility and undermines the trust of our partners 10 and allies.
-11

-Even know, the administration seems intent on ending decades of all the security guarantees by watering down our United States nuclear policies and exposing allies.
-And I will have the chance to pursue this a little bit during my time for questioning.

-18 Chairman Reed: Thank you very much, Senator Inhofe.19 And now let me recognize Dr. Wallander for her
+- 1 made astronauts scramble for safety.
+This, again, shows 2 Putin's blatant disregard for established norms. - Meanwhile, Iran continues to fund global terrorism and - 4 target American personnel and partners, and rampant - 5 inflation is eating away at the defense budget.
+Not only - 6 our troops, A, and the benefits, but also funding for - 7 training, maintenance, and weapons acquisition.
+This - 8 administration seems unable and/or unwilling to effectively - 9 respond to the growing dangers and this paralysis damages - 10 U.S. credibility and undermines the trust of our partners - 11 and allies. - 12 Even know, the administration seems intent on ending - decades of all the security guarantees by watering down our - 14 United States nuclear policies and exposing allies.
+And I - will have the chance to pursue this a little bit during my - 16 time for questioning. - 17 Thank you, Mr. Chairman. - 18 Chairman Reed: Thank you very much, Senator Inhofe. - And now let me recognize Dr. Wallander for her - 20 testimony.

-20 testimony.
 Doctor?